UnlimitedMoneyLimited/Content-Keeper-Bypass/README.md

 Alright I dont know how this shit works but here we go.

-This has been tested ONLY on chromebooks versions 112-119
+This has been tested ONLY on chromebooks, this can really work on any version.

 1. start by powerwashing your chromebook by pressing esc + refresh + power button, as soon as you are back to this screen.